 Just as you wouldn’t expect to see clearly through a damaged window, you may experience diminished vision and other problems due to damage to your eyes’ “windows,” those transparent tissues known as the corneas.
 If your eyesight is failing due to an unmanageable corneal issue, transplantation of some or all of the affected cornea may resolve your problem.
-Our eye doctor at Texas Eye Surgeons, Dr. Ali, is more than happy to perform corneal transplant surgery for residents of Plano, Greenville, and surrounding areas.
+Our eye doctor at Texas Eye Surgeons, Dr. Ali, is more than happy to perform corneal transplant surgery for residents of Plano and the surrounding areas.

 When Is Corneal Transplantation Necessary?

 Many eye conditions can resolve themselves without surgery under the care of our eye doctor.
 Unfortunately, the cornea is a delicate structure, prone to scarring and other forms of damage that can cloud vision and cause discomfort.
 Acute injuries, chronic dry eye, recurring infections, and complications from previous eye surgeries can all make the cornea less than ideally transparent.
 Other issues that may call for corneal transplant surgery include keratoconus, a bulging of the cornea that causes blurry vision, most likely caused by thin or weak corneal tissue, and Fuchs’ dystrophy, a problem afflicting the inner layer of the cornea, or endothelium.
 Any of these conditions can reduce your eyesight to the point that only a corneal transplant can restore your quality of life.

 Corneal Surgery Options from Our Ophthalmologist